shortbox/cdn/README.md

 # Shortbox

-Your CDN for short scripts.
+Your CDN for short projects.

 ## Used By